Slavery and human trafficking statement

 Direct workforce

-• Continue our rollout of our existing ‘Modern Slavery Act Awareness’ connected learning training to relevant new starters.
+Continue ‘Modern Slavery Act Awareness’ connected learning training to relevant new starters, with refresher training provided annually for all relevant existing staff.

 Wider supply chain

-• Continue with supplier audits aiming to audit between 10-20% of suppliers identified on risk-based approach.
+Continue with supplier audits aiming to audit between 10-20% of suppliers identified on a risk-based approach.

-• Continue to improve our supplier mapping further by understanding all the tiers involved in our key supply chain to increase visibility and reduce any potential risk.
+Continue to map out all tiers of our key supply chain to increase visibility and reduce any potential risk.

 Paul R. Bentley, Managing Director, J.N.
 Bentley Ltd